 Foreign Students Circle (FSC) events help foreign students gain a deeper understanding of Japanese culture and customs.
 FSC is a wonderful opportunity for CWAJ members as well as foreign students to learn about Japanese culture and customs while making friends with CWAJ members and other international students.

-Volunteers for the Visually Impaired (VVI) activities are diverse: weekly English conversation classes at Japan Vocational Development Center for the Blind (JVDCB) for VI adults seeking jobs; English Conversation Gatherings for visually impaired people to enjoy cross-cultural programs in English; Tsukuba Mock Interview Program for visually impaired high-school students to practice for the Eiken English proficiency test; and the CWAJ/VVI Newsletter that is distributed in Braille, large print and by e-mail three times a year.
+Volunteers for the Visually Impaired (VVI) activities are diverse: weekly English conversation classes at Japan Vocational Development Center for the Blind and Low Vision (JVDCB) for VI adults seeking jobs; English Conversation Gatherings for visually impaired people to enjoy cross-cultural programs in English; Tsukuba Mock Interview Program for visually impaired high-school students to practice for the Eiken English proficiency test; and the CWAJ/VVI Newsletter that is distributed in Braille, large print and by e-mail three times a year.